San Francisco and Berkeley Ashtanga Vinyasa Yoga

 Bio:

-Rich began practicing yoga in gyms in 1999 but thanks to the teaching of Jen Malone and David Vendetti in Boston, he gave up the gym membership for a full time commitment to Ashtanga yoga.
-In early 2006 he left his home in hurricane ravaged New Orleans to pursue his devotion to yoga and his passion for performance in San Francisco.
-Rich completed his teacher training with Clayton Horton and David Lurey at Greenpath Yoga in 2006 and has diversified his training since then with teachers including David Swenson, Shiva Rea, Max Strom, Cameron Shayne, Ana Forrest, Dharma Mittra, and Les Leventhal.
+Rich began practicing yoga in gyms in 1999.
+As his practice deepened he moved his yoga practice to Ashtanga classes at Back Bay Yoga Center in Boston in 2001.
+In early 2006 he left his then home in hurricane ravaged New Orleans to pursue his devotion to yoga and his passion for performance in San Francisco.
+Rich completed his teacher training with Clayton Horton and David Lurey at Greenpath Yoga in 2006 and has pursued additional Ashtanga training with David Swenson and Richard Freeman.
+Though devoted to his roots in Ashtanga Rich believes that exploring and practicing a variety of yoga styles provides valuable perspective and has diversified his training with teachers including Shiva Rea, Rod Stryker, Ana Forrest, Dharma Mittra, and Les Leventhal.
+He also has a special love for AcroYoga and has participated in numerous AcroYoga trainings and classes.

 Rooted in his own experience, Rich believes strongly in the principles of the Hatha Yoga Pradipika--that physical yoga is spiritually transformational.
 The hatha yogi need not seek transformation, for in the practice transformation finds the yogi.
-Rich’s vinyasa classes mix elements of traditional Ashtanga with his experience as a circus aerialist and acrobatic dancer.
-With variations provided for students of all levels, his classes challenge one to mindfulness of the body and focus on the breath while striving to further one’s personal practice in a spirit of humility, compassion, and playfulness.
+Rich's vinyasa classes mix elements of traditional Ashtanga with his experience as a circus aerialist, dancer, and acrobat.
+With variations provided for students of all levels, his classes challenge one to mindfulness of the body and focus on the breath while striving to further one's personal practice in a spirit of humility, compassion, and playfulness.
 Rich strives to provide a meditation in motion that leaves one both energized and full of tranquility.

 Rich Risbridger Contortion